<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <li>What similarities can you identify between your region and India pre-2014?
 Are there similarities to present day India?</li>

-<li>Have any of the democratic institutions in your region been captured by the state (judiciary, investigation bodies, central banks, enforcement directorates, elections commission, media and parliament)?</li>
+<li>What, if any, democratic institutions in your region been captured by the state (judiciary, investigation bodies, central banks, enforcement directorates, elections commission, media and parliament)?</li>

-<li>Can you identify tactics from other repressive regions that your region is also using to target marginalized groups and/or activists?</li>
+<li>What tactics from other repressive regions is your region also using to target marginalized groups and/or activists?</li>

-<li>How are various marginalized groups (Indigenous, disabled, houseless, trans etc) treated in your region when they exist, or resist?</li>
+<li>How are marginalized groups (Indigenous, disabled, trans, impoverished etc.) treated in your region when they exist or resist?</li>

-<li>What key area is your group/organization aiming to address, of those that continue to be necessary as authoritarianism progresses (alternative education, research, independent media, legal aid, physical safety aid, direct action)?</li>
+<li>What key area is your group/organization aiming to address to resist authoritarianism (alternative education, research, independent media, legal aid, physical safety aid, direct action)?</li>

-<li>What could solidarity with activists in India look like for our organization/group?</li>
+<li>What could solidarity with activists in India look like for your organization/group?</li>

 </ul>